commtech/fscc-windows/README.md

 data will have the correct alignment.

-##### What are the project's dependencies?
-For 99% of our customers you will be able to install the driver without any additional dependencies.
-The full dependency list is below.

-- Driver Package: Windows (32 and 64) staring with XP
-- Driver Source Code: Windows Driver Kit 7.1.0 (Only required when building from source)
-- Python Library: Python, pySerial

 ##### What was changed in 2.X?
 You can view an up-to-date list of driver changes in our [ChangeLog](https://github.com/commtech/fscc-windows/blob/master/ChangeLog.txt).